April 4, 2017

 2. Keep your language at their level

-A simple rule that many speech pathologists use is: keep your language simple.
+A simple rule that many speech pathologists and experts at the English College use is: keep your language simple.
 For example, if your child is using one word “car”, keep your phrases at the 1-2 “yes, a red car!” word level when playing with them.
 If your child is already combining two words, then model 3-4 words throughout play.

 3. Follow your child’s lead